arnaudalmau/Raspberry-Pi-4-Model-B-full-log/readme.md

 # Telegram bot
 Use steps provided [here](https://www.flopy.es/crea-un-bot-de-telegram-para-tu-raspberry-ordenale-cosas-y-habla-con-ella-a-distancia/).
 Credits to [Marcos Matas/Flopy.es](https://www.flopy.es/).

 The bot / Python script eventually crashes / timeouts for me.
 Some people fix it with [this](https://github.com/eternnoir/pyTelegramBotAPI/issues/474#issuecomment-401703044), but that didn't work for me.
-The workaround I eventually found is to add a ``crontab`` action that checks wether the bot is running.
+The workaround I eventually found is to add a ``crontab`` job that checks wether the bot is running.
 If so, nothing happens.
-If the process has crashed, it starts the bot.
+If the process has crashed, it restarts the bot.
 This is checked every 15 minutes via ``crontab``, but adapt accordingly.

-Command is ``crontab -e``, entry is:
+Command for editing it is ``crontab -e``.
+The exact entry is:

 ``*/15 * * * *  pgrep python > /dev/null 2>&1 || python /home/pi/apps/pyTelegramBotAPI/Telegram_bot.py &``